- Case Studies

 Sites with a reliable gas supply can enjoy a stable supply of power, heat and, if necessary, steam to keep operations running smoothly.

 Although most industrial CHP units operate in parallel to the grid, CHP systems can be configured for Island Mode operation to ensure crucial processes remain operational during a power failure.
 To further shore up resilience, a standby diesel power solution can provide mission critical power in the event of disruption.
+Elsewhere, battery energy storage offers an efficient, reliable, and resilient power supply whilst unlocking new business opportunities and flexibility.

 On-site CHP means that industry and manufacturers can self-generate a significant proportion of their energy requirements, only drawing on grid supplies where necessary.